mrlaliff93/minimal-mistakes/_posts/2010-08-05-rhetological_fallacies.md

 ![image-left](http://i.imgur.com/vNtZq66.png){: .align-left}
 Supposing that, if someone is rich or something is expensive, then it affects the truth of a claim.

-*“If it costs more, it must be better."*
+*“My watch must be better than yours because i bought it at a higher price than you did."*